 Cummings, N. A., Cummings, J. L., & O’Donohue, W. (2009).
 We are not a healthcare business: Our inadvertent vow of poverty.
 Journal of Contemporary Psychotherapy 39, 7–15.

 Gegax, T. (2007).
 The big book of small business: You don’t have to run your business by the seat of your pants.
-New York: Harper Collins.
+New York, NY: Harper Collins.

 Green, R. G., Baskind, F. R., Mustian, B. E., Reed, L. N., & Taylor, H. R. (2007).
 Professional education and private practice: Is there a disconnect?
 Social Work, 52, 151–159.